 The Duchess made detailed notes of all the houses and gardens she visited and introduced many features into the family’s houses and estates.

 The approach to the Estate from the main Wolverhampton to Chester Road is through the “Golden Gates”, which are exact replicas of those adorning Buckingham Palace.
 The 70 foot high obelisk, visible from Chapters and standing on Lilleshall Hill, was built in 1833 in memory of the 1st Duke of Sutherland.

 The plaque and photographs in the main entrance to the Hall commemorates the official opening performed by the then Princess Elizabeth on the 8th June 1951.
 Mr Jim Lane was appointed as the first warden and annual summer schools were held from 21st July until 8th September for many majorsports Governing Bodies.
 In the first year nineteen courses were held lasting from 7 to 14 days with training for a wide range of sports.

 It was Lilleshall’s connection with Association Football that brought the centre to the attention of the Nation.
 The England team trained for two weeks at Lilleshall prior to their success in World Cup of 1966.
 In 1967, when Sir Alfred Ramsey returned to the centre to unveil a plaque to commemorate his team’s stay and endorse the view that Lilleshall could justly claim some credit for England’s famous victory.
-This plaque today sits proudly on the wall of Queens Hall bar along with an autographed photograph of the successful squad.
+A photo sits proudly on the wall of Whitehall in the main house.